prisma/specs/prisma-framework/Readme.md

 The goals of this spec are to:

-- Start a constructive dialog between product and engineering
+- Better assist engineering with a product spec that's grounded in reality
 - Provide a sharper picture of where we see the product going
 - Spread information across the organization of how the components of the Prisma Framework fit together